Highsnobiety

 And it's all priced from ¥83,600 to ¥537,900 (about $550 to $3,550), the most affordable item being a reprinted T-shirt that sells for ¥53,900 ($356).

-BLESSSUPREME Aftersellers is exclusively stocked by high-end Japanese boutiques that typically sell labels like Bless or luxury streetwear: Dover Street Market Ginza, GR8, SUPER A MARKET, Addition Adelaide, and so on.
-And, as its title appears to imply, it's likely a commentary on the proposition of streetwear resale, where ordinary items are flipped for exorbitant sums simply because scarcity = money.
+BLESSSUPREME Aftersellers is exclusively stocked by high-end Japanese boutiques that typically sell labels like Bless or luxury streetwear, like Dover Street Market Ginza, GR8, SUPER A MARKET, Addition Adelaide, and so on.
+And, as the collection's implies, it's likely a commentary on the proposition of streetwear resale, where ordinary items are flipped for exorbitant sums simply because scarcity = money.

-Except, here, the brands involved have the last laugh.
+Except, here, the brands making those items have the last laugh.

 Your Highsnobiety privacy settings have blocked this Instagram post.

-At the same time, this is a very Bless notion.
+This is a very Bless idea.
 Bless has long cut against fashion's grain, operating less like a fashion house than as an outlet for its artist-turned-designer-ish founders, Desiree Heiss and Ines Kaag.

 Bless' Supreme collaboration and subsequent Fendi partnership reflect a hard-won global admiration earned over three decades of singular experimentation and partnership with similar thinkers like Martin Margiela.
-Its second Supreme collection feels like Bless expressly toying with the idea that it even teamed up with the world's most famous streetwear brand at all, one whose own resale values have mostly declined in recent years.
+This second Supreme collection feels like Bless expressly toying with the notion that it even teamed up with the world's most famous streetwear brand at all, one whose own resale values have mostly declined in recent years.

 Yes, Supreme is so big now that its collaborations are often more pop than culture.
 Some of its bigger Spring/Summer 2025 collaborations include SpongeBob SquarePants and Damien Hirst, for instance.

-But Supreme is to some degree, unkillable.
+But Supreme's cultural cache is, to some degree, impossible to kill.
 Even as it jumps the streetwear shark, it retains some of the IYKYK clout that always gave it an edge over its many imitators.

 Your Highsnobiety privacy settings have blocked this Instagram post.